-Democracy in the age of viral reality (and 5)
+Democracy in an age of viral reality (and 5)

-Continued from Democracy in the age of viral reality (4)
+Continued from Democracy in an age of viral reality (4)

 In his anthropological study of the free software movement, Chris Kelty (2008) concludes that this movement signals a global reconfiguration of power/knowledge relations that goes well beyond the field of software design.
 This shift rests on the C21 idea of knowledge as living and in flux rather than final or static, and on the technical ease with which changes to a text can now be made and shared ‘in real time’ (2008: 280).
 However, adds Kelty, the diffusion and ‘modulation’ of free software principles and practices to other fields will take time, particularly in conservative fields such as academia with in-built defence mechanisms.